CaoBittencourt/CaoBittencourt/README.md

 <h1 align="center">Hi 👋, My name is Cao!</h1>
-<h3 align="center">I’m a Data Scientist, Award-Winning Economist, and Psychometrician.</h3>

 ---
 ## About Me
+I’m a Data Scientist, Award-Winning Economist, and Psychometrician.
 Working on [...]
 Looking to learn Dart and Flutter